Category Theory of Symbolic Dynamics: Categoricity of Symbolic Dynamical Properties

 \begin{proof} Suppose first that $Y$ is not even transitive, so that there exist $v_1, v_2 \in \B(Y)$ such that $v_1 w v_2 \notin \B(Y)$ for all $w \in \B(Y)$.
-Let $y_1, y_2 \in Y$ be eventually periodic points such that $v_i$ occurs in $y_i$, and let $p \in \N$ be the least common multiple of the eventual periods.
-Define $X$ as the union of the orbit closures of $x_1 = \INF (a_1 \#^{p-1})(b_1 \#^{p-1}) \INF$ and $x_2 = \INF (a_2 \#^{p-1})(b_2 \#^{p-1}) \INF$, and define the block map $f : X \to Y$ by $f(x_1) = y_1$ and $f(x_2) = y_2$.
+Let $y_1, y_2 \in Y$ be eventually periodic points such that $v_i$ occurs in $y_i$, and let $q \in \N$ be the least common multiple of the eventual periods.
+Define $X$ as the union of the orbit closures of $x_1 = \INF (a_1 \#^{q-1})(b_1 \#^{q-1}) \INF$ and $x_2 = \INF (a_2 \#^{q-1})(b_2 \#^{q-1}) \INF$, and define the block map $f : X \to Y$ by $f(x_1) = y_1$ and $f(x_2) = y_2$.
 Next, define the SFT $Z$ by adding all points of the form

-and their orbit closures.
-It is clear that $Y \lhd Z$, since the only period occurring in $Z$ is $p$, but $f$ cannot be extended to $Z$, as the images of points of the form~\eqref{eq:NewPoint} would contradict the assumption on $v_1$ and $v_2$.
+for $j, k \in \N$, and their orbit closures.
+There exists a block map from $Z$ to $Y$ which maps the whole of $Z$ onto a single periodic orbit whose period divides $q$, but $f$ cannot be extended to $Z$, as the images of points of the form~\eqref{eq:NewPoint} would contradict the assumption on $v_1$ and $v_2$.